Gopika-9266/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus, a python  program to find the distance between two points are successfully executed .
+Thus, a python  program to find the distance between two points are successfully executed.